STATUS: Completed design waiting for funding

 LOCATION: Quito, Ecuador

-Olas uses a stacking module system similar to Cove wave-generation with differences on the patent-level of things.
-Powered by what they call their Wave-Master system, it has no compressed-air, hydraulics or pneumatics.
+OLAS uses a stacking module system that is powered by what they call their Wave-Master system, it has no compressed-air, hydraulics or pneumatics.
+OLAS told WavePoolMag that they use electromechanical technology which has lower energy consumption.
 The first waves for this system began in 2009 when a British physicist named John Baxendale unveiled his new wave-making system through a “Search for the Perfect Wave” video series.
 Baxendale experimented as time allowed and in 2014 patented the system.
-Then in 2018 South American surfer/entrepreneur, Diego Andres Cornejo Rodriquez purchased the intellectual property to create the Olas company.
+Then in 2018 South American surfer/entrepreneur, Diego Cornejo purchased the intellectual property to create the Olas company.
+The company also has a new patent currently in process.

 The Surfstation model is positioned as an entry-to-intermediate wave pool, typically offering 1.8-meter waves, with a 1.2-meter option available for lower-cost installations.
 “A Surfstation can start with fewer modules — producing shorter riding times — and expand later to increase ride length as demand grows,” the company stated.

 The Butterfly model features a split-peak layout that supports 1.2- or 1.8-meter waves and is designed to increase surfer capacity per session.
-Surfers Paradise, still under development, is aimed at high-end venues and may produce waves up to 2.1 meters with ride times up to 45 seconds.
-“Some sessions [are] selling for up to USD 1,600 per hour for just 12 perfect waves,” the company noted.
+Surfers Paradise, still under development, is aimed at high-end venues and may produce waves up to 2.1 meters.

-Olas claims its system offers higher throughput than other modular surf pools and that its larger modules allow up to 29% more ride time.
+OLAS claims its system offers higher throughput than other modular surf pools.
+They credit this to their turbulence mitigation system and added that the modules allow up to 29% more ride time.